IBM/unitxt/docs/docs/adding_metric.rst

 Unitxt has several base classes :ref:`Metric <metrics>` class that simplify the creation of metrics, depending on how the scores are calculated.

-InstanceMetric - Class for metrics in which the global scores are be calculated by aggregating the instance scores.
+`InstanceMetric` - Class for metrics in which the global scores are be calculated by aggregating the instance scores.
-Typically, the global score is the average of all instance scores.
-InstanceMetric first evaluates each instance separately, and then aggregate the instances score.
-Some examples of instance metrics are Accuracy, TokenOverlap, CharEditDistance.
+Typically, the global score is the average of all instance scores.  `InstanceMetric` first evaluates each instance separately, and then aggregate the instances score.
+Some examples of instance metrics are `Accuracy`, `TokenOverlap`, `CharEditDistance`.

 BulkInstanceMetric - Similar to InstanceMetric , it is for metrics in which the globals score can be calculated by aggregating the instance scores.
 However, due to implementation efficiently reasons, it's better to run them in bulk (for example, when using LLMs during score calculations).